 Venture capitalists, financial institutions, and investors care about your idea, but also central to the decision to partner with your company is the group of people you have working together.
-A concept simply cannot get off the ground without the right people, and for this reason, you’ll want to start off with the proper foundation.
+A concept simply cannot get off the ground and venture capital opportunities can’t come without the right people, and for this reason, you’ll want to start off with the proper foundation.

 Your investment firm is interested in the long haul, and this is best determined by examining the reliability of those you have on staff.
 Their work ethic will also factor in significantly as to whether deadlines will be met, and they will need to be honest and forthright with their needs, problems, and concerns.